microsoft/fluentui/packages/react-slider/src/components/Slider/Spec.md

 #### Research Summary

 **Marks**: Amongst other component libraries marks/ticks/notches are used to help visibly differ the current location of the thumb.
 Marks are also used to create custom steps through providing an array of values to jump too.
-Marks will be excluded from v1 of the Slider to reduce complexity and await guidance for marks from design and partners.
+Marks will be excluded from initial release of the Slider to reduce complexity and await guidance for marks from design and partners.

 **Ranged Slider**
 Since the `RangedSlider` and `Slider` have very different use cases and accessibility concerns they are planned to be separated into different components.
-Slider component will be the focus of v1 with the multi-thumb slider being a focus after launch.
+Slider component will be the focus of initial release with the multi-thumb slider being a focus after launch.

 ## Sample Code